 Finally, secondary active transport is what bigger molecules, such as sugar and amino acids, use for absorption inside the blood from the small intestine.
 And they use sodium transporters for that.

 These are just a few examples of what roles mineral ions play within biochemical processes occurring continuously throughout the day.
 Most important would be to grasp the idea that electrical charge differences determined by segregation of various ions, such as Na+ (sodium), Cl- (chloride), Ca++ (calcium), K+ (potassium), drive the electrical backbone of life itself.
 Electrons are passed from element to element, such as in the Electron Transport Chain of mitochondria, eventually being incorporated into molecules of ATP, which are used to generate the energy our body needs.
-And it all begins with simple mineral molecules such as calcium and potassium.
+And it all begins with simple mineral molecules such as sodium, calcium or potassium.

 So when we talk micronutrients, please listen.
 They are key to how our bodies work.
-And make sure you hunt down those micronutrient rich meals we so care and lovefully prepare for you.
+And make sure you hunt down those micronutrient rich meals we so care and love fully prepare for you.